Mini Lindt Chocolate Cream Pies

 Let’s be honest, there is nothing very spectacular about January other than the start of a new year - we come off the Holiday’s feeling tired - and the weather is cold and bleak for many months to come.
 Thank goodness we have the Golden Globes to look forward to every year & this year, even more so because we’ve partnered with Lindt Chocolate for the 74th celebration of film and television.
 This is the second year of Lindt Chocolate being the premier confection sponsor of the event.
 If there was one dessert I know I can always count on to please a crowd at a viewing party- it would without a doubt be homemade chocolate cream pie.
 There is just something truly magical about putting creamy, velvety smooth chocolate pudding into pie form & these Mini Lindt Chocolate Cream Pies are a testament to that.
 They have a toasted hazelnut chocolate shortbread crust, filled with silky dark and milk chocolate pudding.
 If you are anything like me, you might have a hard time not eating the chocolate pudding straight from the bowl, but trust me it is worth the self restraint once the tarts are assembled.
 These make a beautiful and decadent dessert for a party, and are simply irresistible when served with a dollop of freshly whipped cream.

-Be sure to turn into the #LindtGoldenGlobes Twitter Party being held on January 8 from 8-9PM EST. We’ll also be behind the scenes live from the events - so follow along on our @TheFeedFeed Instagram Stories!
+Be sure to turn into the #LindtGoldenGlobes Twitter Party being held on January 8 from 8-9PM EST. We’ll also be behind the scenes live at the Golden Globes with Lindt Chocolate - so follow along on our @TheFeedFeed Instagram Stories!

 Chocolate Hazelnut Shortbread Crust